Maps of manifolds of the same dimension with prescribed Thom-Boardman singularities

-During the homotopy of $f$ we make a covering deformation of $F$ in the class of fiberwise isomorphisms to obtain $F|_{U_i^0}=d\beta_i^0\circ \Phi_i^0$.
-We make such deformations for all $i$ independently.
+During the homotopy of $f$ we make a covering deformation of $F$ in the class of fiberwise isomorphisms to obtain $F|_{\hat U_i^0}=d\beta_i^0\circ \Phi_i^0|_{\hat U_i^0}$.
+We can do this since $\hat U_i^0$ deformation retracts onto $\Delta_i^0$.
+Make such deformations for all $i$ independently.
 (To abbreviate notation, we always redenote the obtained maps by $f$ and $F$, respectively.)